Reincarnation World

 (4) “But I say to you that Elijah has come, and they did to him whatever they pleased, as it is written of him.”
 (Mark 9:12-13)

-(5) “This is he of whom it is written, behold I send my
+(5) “This is he of whom it is written, behold I send my messenger before your face to prepare the way before you.”
+(Luke 7:27)

-(6) “He was a lamp which burns and gives light; and you were willing to
+(6) “He was a lamp which burns and gives light; and you were willing todelightin his light for a while.”
+(John 5:35)

 When threatened by the Temple police (they had the power to crucify him) John denied the identity, but later acknowledged his past life in voicing what Isaiah had written of him: “I amthe voice of one crying in the wilderness, Straighten the highway of the Lord, as the prophet Isaiah said.”
 (John 1:23)